Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Conclusion

+In this paper, we introduced \spectrum, a novel paradigm and framework for real-time malware detection, which combines the best of conventional machine learning and deep learning techniques using multi-stage classification.
+In \spectrum, all software in the system start execution subjected to a conventional machine learning detector for fast classification.
+If a piece of software receives a borderline classification, it is subjected to further analysis via more performance expensive and more accurate deep learning methods, via our novel algorithm \deepm. \deepm utilizes both process-wide and system-wide system calls and predicts malware in both short and long-term ways.
+With a borderline interval of [30\%-70\%], \spectrum achieved an accuracy of 94.34\% and a false positive rate of 8.75\%, with 41.45\% of the samples moved for \deepm analysis.
+The detection time using GPU is 0.0146 seconds on average.
+Even using CPU, the detection time is less than 0.1 seconds.

-In sum, our work provided evidence that conventional machine learning and emerging deep learning methods in isolation are not enough. \spectrum, by combining the best capabilities of such methods intelligently has the potential to transform the next generation of practical on-the-fly malware detection.
+On one hand, our work provided evidence that conventional machine learning and emerging deep learning methods in isolation might be inadequate to provide both high accuracy and short detection time required for real-time malware detection.
+On the other hand, our proposed \spectrum combines the best of ML and DL methods and has the potential to change the design of the next generation of practical real-time malware detectors.